CSCI 382

 • Check your email and Teams for occasional course announcements.

-• Fill out the form requesting an excused absence as soon as you know you will need to miss class.
+• Let me know if you will need to miss class.

 • Let me know as soon as possible if you feel you are struggling, would like extra help, or have something going on that will affect your engagement in the course or your ability to fulfill your responsibilities.